Diana Hulet (USA)

 What's your definition of a SoulJour?

 A SoulJour is someone who walks their talk with conviction and a fiercely compassionate heart.
 They embody grace, wisdom, and selflessness - and are willing to stand firm in what they believe to be real and true.
 They are also flexible in mind and heart, good listeners, and interested in creating a more equitable and harmonious experience of life on Earth.

 “To love a person or a place is to take responsibility for its well-being.” - Kathleen Dean Moore

 Live your practice.
 I've spent much of my life immersed in the philosophy of yoga, and although the teachings and knowledge gleaned from books and teachers will always be there for me, I'd like my life to be a living practice.
 Whether it is how I engage my relationships to how I take care of my environment and tend to my health, I'm at my best when the teachings of yoga have permeated the hours and days of my life.

 What’s been your biggest challenge?

-What’s #1 on your bucket list at the moment?
+What's #1 on your bucket list currently?